TonyChanhNguyen/DisasterReovery_PilotLight/content/4.Failover/_index.md

 pre : " <b> 4. </b> "
 ---

-In the event a disaster affects your primary region N. Virginia (us-east-1), you want to bring up the resources in the secondary region Oregon (us-west-2).
+In the event a disaster affects your primary region N. Virginia (us-east-1), you want to bring up the resources in the secondary region N. California (us-west-1).

 ### Simulating a Regional Service Event